 4. Repot The Plant If Needed

-Whether it’s an overwatering problem or root bound issue, you should consider repotting the plant.
+Whether it's an overwatering problem or a root-bound issue, you should consider repotting the plant.

 It will at least give your plant some nutrients and possibly a better environment to thrive in.